Thrombosis Travel Insurance

 - You have had a stroke.

 - You have a family history of clotting conditions.

 - You have Cancer or have had Cancer treatment in the past.

-It is important to take any symptoms seriously in case of an embolism which can have very serious consequences.
 Therefore consult a Doctor if you are concerned.
-Always take out a comprehensive Travel Insurance policy prior to travel.
+Always take out a comprehensive Travel Insurance policy before travel.

 Reduce the risks of DVT on flights and long rail and road journeys by drinking plenty of water and avoiding alcohol to reduce dehydration.

 Perform simple leg exercises such as straightening legs, wiggling toes, and regularly getting up and walking around.
 Remember to request an aisle seat and to store your luggage in overhead lockers rather than by your feet.
 Wearing elastic compression socks can help, but you must ensure you have the correct size.

 If travelling by road or rail, take advantage of rest and refuelling stops by getting out and walking around.